Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

       - Devcontainer Features
       - Packages installed via Docker
       - Packages installed via Poetry for Python
+      - Github Actions features, some of which are provided by third parties
-    - by committing it into this repo and getting it past code-review
+    - by committing into this repo and getting it past code-review
 - Attacker **compromises workstations**:
   - by:
     - introducing **malicious code via dependencies**